Home

 The back matter includes:

-Like the foreword or preface, an afterword is where the author (or another entity) reaches out to the reader — often explaining more of the process of creating the book.
+Like the foreword or preface, an afterword is where the author (or another entity) reaches out to the reader (often explaining more of the process of creating the book).

-It is not part of your central or post narrative but another chance to break down the author-reader wall.
-Even though it is not a part of the story, some sources include the afterword in the body of the text.
+Even though it's not a part of the story, some sources include the afterword in the body of the text.
 It doesn’t really matter how you classify it, though.

 The appendix provides extra details and information about the story or information that was covered in the body.
 The addendum adds new material after the first printing or first edition, such as the author correcting something from the original.